wp-plugins/wp-easycart/readme.txt

 == Changelog ==
 NOTE: ALWAYS BACKUP THE products, design, and connection FOLDERS IN YOUR PLUGIN.
+= 2.1.23 =
+* Fix - Stripe subscriptions with the new design files were not working, corrections made.
+* Improvement - Stripe subscriptions screen has a nicer look and faster checkout.
+* Improvement - Stripe subscriptions now send payment failed emails to the customer when necessary as well as receipts for payments made at each billing period.
 = 2.1.22 =
 * Improvement - Major enhancements to help the base design work with any theme.
 If you are having troubles with your current theme design, download the latest through the design file management page in your WordPress Admin.
 * Fix - Logo uploader fixed.